-- 103. Plaintiff Doe incorporates Paragraphs 1 through 102 as though fully set forth herein. - 104.
-The conduct of defendants UC Regents and Dr. Heaps toward Plaintiff Doe, as described herein, was outrageous and extreme. - A reasonable person would not expect or tolerate the sexual harassment, exploitation, molestation, and abuse of Plaintiff Doe by Dr. Heaps, nor tolerate or expect the UC Regents' knowledge of, and callous indifference to, the abuse.
-Plaintiff Doe had great faith, trust, and confidence in Defendants, which, by virtue of their wrongful conduct, turned to fear, shame, and humiliation. - A reasonable person would not expect or tolerate the UC Regents placing Dr. Heaps-who was known to the UC Regents to have physically and sexually abused other patients-in a position of care of Plaintiff Doe, which enabled Dr. Heaps to have access to Plaintiff Doe so that he could commit wrongful sexual acts, including the conduct described herein. - A reasonable person would not expect or tolerate the Defendants, their agents, servants, and/or employees to be incapable of supervising, preventing, and stopping Dr. Heaps from committing wrongful sexual acts with patients, including Plaintiff Doe, or to be incapable or unwilling to supervise Dr. Heaps.
-A reasonable person would not expect a chaperone whose presence was supposed to ensure Plaintiff Doe's comfort and safety during a gynecological exam would sit idly by and not say anything while Plaintiff Doe was being sexually abused by a physician.
-Indeed the presence of the silent chaperone further exacerbated Plaintiff Doe's extreme embarrassment and harm as she was subjected to the misconduct with a silent audience.
+- 112. Plaintiff Doe 18 incorporates Paragraphs 1 through 111 as though fully set forth herein. - 113.
+The conduct of defendants UC Regents and Dr. Heaps toward Plaintiff Doe 18, as described herein, was outrageous and extreme. - 114.
+A reasonable person would not expect or tolerate the sexual harassment, exploitation, molestation, and abuse of Plaintiff Doe 18 by Dr. Heaps, nor tolerate or expect the UC Regents' knowledge of, and callous indifference to, the abuse.
+Plaintiff Doe 18 had great faith, trust, and confidence in Defendants, which, by virtue of their wrongful conduct, has now turned to fear, shame, and humiliation. - 115.
+A reasonable person would not expect or tolerate the UC Regents placing Dr. Heaps-who was known to the UC Regents to have physically and sexually abused other patients-in a position of care of Plaintiff Doe 18, which enabled Dr. Heaps to have access to Plaintiff Doe 18 so that he could commit wrongful sexual acts, including the conduct described herein. - 116.
+A reasonable person would not expect or tolerate the Defendants, their agents, servants, and/or employees to be incapable of supervising, preventing, and stopping Dr. Heaps from committing wrongful sexual acts with patients, including Plaintiff Doe 18, or to be incapable or unwilling to supervise Dr. Heaps.
+A reasonable person would not expect a chaperone whose presence was supposed to ensure Plaintiff Doe 18's comfort and safety during a gynecological exam would sit idly by and not say anything while Plaintiff Doe 18 was being sexually abused by a physician.
+A reasonable person would not expect that UCLA would not vet its nurse/chaperones to determine whether they have criminal histories and remove them from their positions when it is clear that they have alcohol and drug dependencies.
+Indeed the presence of the silent chaperone has now further exacerbated Plaintiff Doe 18's extreme embarrassment and harm as she was subjected to what she now understands to be misconduct with a silent audience.

-- 108. Defendants' conduct described herein was intentional and malicious and done for the purpose of causing or with the substantial certainty that Plaintiff Doe would suffer humiliation, mental anguish, and emotional and physical distress. - 109.
-As a result of the above-described conduct, Plaintiff Doe has suffered and continues to suffer great pain of mind and body, shock, emotional distress, physical manifestations of emotional distress including embarrassment, loss of self-esteem, disgrace, shame, humiliation, and loss of enjoyment of life; have suffered and continue to suffer and were prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling. - 110.
-In subjecting Plaintiff Doe to the wrongful treatment described herein, Dr. Heaps acted willfully and maliciously with the intent to harm Plaintiff Doe, and in conscious disregard of her rights, so as to constitute malice and oppression under California Civil Code section 3294.
-Plaintiff Doe is therefore entitled to recover punitive damages against Defendant Heaps, in an amount to be determined by the court.
+- 117. Defendants' conduct described herein was intentional and malicious and done for the purpose of causing or with the substantial certainty that Plaintiff Doe 18 would suffer humiliation, mental anguish, and emotional and physical distress. - 118.
+As a result of the above-described conduct, Plaintiff Doe 18 has suffered and continues to suffer great pain of mind and body, shock, emotional distress, physical manifestations of emotional distress including embarrassment, loss of self-esteem, disgrace, shame, humiliation, and loss of enjoyment of life; has suffered and continues to suffer and was prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling. - 119.
+In subjecting Plaintiff Doe 18 to the wrongful treatment described herein, Dr. Heaps acted willfully and maliciously with the intent to harm Plaintiff Doe 18, and in conscious disregard of her rights, so as to constitute malice and oppression under California Civil Code section 3294.
+Plaintiff Doe 18 is therefore entitled to recover punitive damages against Defendant Heaps, in an amount to be determined by the court.